DigiXArt/HomeServiceEnvironment/test-services/test-http-receiver/README.md

 # TEST-HTTP-RECEIVER
 test-http-receiver is a service to test http requests.
-It handles GET, POST, PUT and DELETE requests and simply logs all information about the
+It handles GET, POST, PUT and DELETE requests and simply logs all information about the request incl. request body.

+## Dev